 Though the exhibits are understandably slow to adapt to ever-changing technology2, museums can update their public programs offerings to react to changing visitor behavior.
 Museums should understand how visitors engage (or not engage) with the exhibits and specimens throughout the halls and curate the programs to better relate to the guests.
 In turn, visitors will have a more positive museum experience, which can translate into return trips, increased revenue, and new guests.

 In order to update museum offerings to reflect the changing habits of visitors, it’s imperative to understand those habits.
-Many visitors share their experiences on social media platform.
+Many visitors share their experiences on social media platforms.
 These social media posts capture how visitors interact with museum exhibits through their phones, providing insights into what visitors do when they aren’t reading signage or engaging with museum staff and volunteers.
 With a better understanding of how guests interact inside the walls, museums can improve events, exhibits, and marketing to further encourage this behavior.
 After all, each positive social media post at the museum is a free advertisement for the Peabody.

 Note: I’m not a Peabody Museum employee, just a fan.